jovial/stackhpc-ipa-hardware-managers/specs/system_nic.rst

 Proposed change
 ===============

-A new python module, called `system_nic`, will be added to the `stackhpc-ipa-hardware-managers` disk image builder (DIB) element.
-The module should provide a hardware manager that adds a network card firmware verification cleaning step.
+A new IPA hardware manager with a network card firmware verification cleaning step will be developed.
 The step will be called `verify_nic_firmware` and will be described in detail below.

 The module should discriminate network cards based on their pci-id.
 The pci-id consists of a unique `(vendor_id, device_id)` pair.
 It is proposed that, in